chaunceydust/Auto_AutoDock-GPU/README.md

     --txtpath ./result/                        # Set the path you want --dlgpath ./result/                        # Path to the directory containing dlg files

+Using the result txt file, you can re-organize and analyze the data with MS Excel (or program you want).

 <br/>

 You can also use `dlg2qt` tools as follows.